carpentries/instructor-training/episodes/02-practice-learning.md

 > {: .solution}
 {: .challenge}

-Designing an MCQ with plausible distractors is useful even if it is never used in class because it forces the instructor to think about the learners' mental models and how they might be broken---in short, to put themselves into the learners' heads and see the topic from their point of view.
+Designing a few MCQs with diagnostic power is useful when preparing to teach even if they are never used, for the same reason that concept mapping can be useful: it forces the instructor to think about the learners' mental models and try to anticipate how they might be broken.
+In short, it helps Instructors to put themselves into the learners' heads and see the topic from their point of view.
+We will talk more about the process of preparing to teach in a later episode.

-There are many types of formative assessments other than MCQs.
-One (non-exhaustive) list to supplement the earlier exercise can be found in the [Edutopia assessment group][Edutopia].

 ## The Importance of Going Slowly

+It takes work to actively assess mental models throughout a workshop; this also takes time.
+This can make Instructors feel conflicted about using formative assessment routinely.
+However, the need to conduct routine assessment is not the only reason why a workshop **should proceed more slowly than you think**.

 One key insight from research on cognitive development is that novices, competent practitioners, and experts each need to be taught differently.